ICH Q3D Testing - Elemental Impurity Analysis Laboratory

 For more than 30 years, FILAB has been providing elemental impurity analysis services to dozens of clients according to ICH Q3D, some of them under COFRAC ISO 17025 accreditation.

-FILAB laboratory is COFRAC ISO 17025 accredited on the following scope since 2015: Analysis and determination of elemental impurities and minerals including heavy metals by ICP-AES and ICP-MS in cosmetic and pharmaceutical products according to European Pharmacopoeia 2.4.20 and USP 233
+Since 2015, FILAB has been COFRAC ISO 17025 accredited for the analysis and quantification of elemental impurities and minerals, including heavy metals, in cosmetic and pharmaceutical products.

 Elemental impurities analysis is an important process in ensuring the safety and efficacy of pharmaceutical products.
 The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) has established guidelines for evaluating and controlling the presence of elemental impurities in drug products, known as ICH Q3D.